data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-101

-*Solution*.
-We figure out where the list needs to be split and concatenate the two resulting sublists in the opposite order:
+*Solution.* We figure out where the list needs to be split and concatenate the two resulting sublists in the opposite order:

     pre(julia-executable)
       | function rotate(L, n)